These delicious Breakfast Bowls are a hearty breakfast idea that can be reheated in the microwave – they're perfect for meal prep!

 Sausages

-- Maple breakfast sausages – turkey sausage is a healthier, option but pork sausage will work too.
+- Maple breakfast sausages – use turkey sausage, pork sausage or even Italian sausage.

 Eggs

-- Eggs – you can use egg whites for a lower-calorie option.
+- Eggs – use egg whites for a lower-calorie option.

 Step 1: Prep your ingredients.